dsaragih/maze-game/phase0/readme.md

 ## Requirements
 You need JDK 18 to run this program.
 ## Instructions
-To execute this program, you have to run the Main class.
+To execute this program, you have to run the Main class (Have the console open as large as you can to not miss any text).

 Then, enter 2 followed by return key in the console to sign up.
 Your username cannot be the same as someone else's.